Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/image-barcode.md

 3. When barcode detection is no longer needed, deregister the camera preview event handler, stop the camera preview, and destroy the camera instance:

-    ```
+    ```csharp
     camera.Preview -= PreviewCallback;

     camera.StopPreview();
     camera.Dispose();
     ```

-    For more information, see the [Tizen.Multimedia.Camera](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Camera.html) class.
+    For more information, see the [Tizen.Multimedia.Camera](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Camera.html) class.

 <a name="generate"></a>
 ## Generating Barcodes